-Year Ended June 30,
+Year End une 30, Change

-2014 2013
+2015 2014

-Hardware \$ 58,658 \$ 59,357 (1)%
+Hardware \$ 52,903 \$ 58,658 (10)%

-Percentage of total revenue 5% ) 5%
+Percentage of total revenue 4% 5%

-The Company has entered into remarketing agreements with several hardware manufacturers under which we sell computer hardware, hardware maintenance and related services to our customers.
+The Company has entered into remarketing agreements with several hardware manufacturers and suppliers under which we sell computer hardware, hardware maintenance and related services to our customers.
 Revenue related to hardware sales is recognized when the hardware is shipped to our customers.

-Hardware revenue decreased slightly.
-Although there will be continuing quarterly fluctuations, we expect there to be an overall decreasing trend in hardware sales due to the change in sales mix towards outsourcing contracts, which typically do not include hardware, and the general deflationary trend of computer prices.
+Hardware revenue decreased due to a decrease in complementary hardware products delivered.
+Although there will be quarterly fluctuations, we expect an overall decreasing trend in hardware sales to continue due to the change in sales mix towards outsourcing contracts, which typically do not include hardware, and the general deflationary trend of computer prices.